cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 average image and subtract this image from the original images to increase contrast of moving bacteria.

 1. Open the image bacteria-tracks.tif.
-This image was create from supplementary video 1 of the publication: Rosser et al. (2013) Novel Methods for Analysing Bacterial Tracks Reveal Persistence in Rhodobacter sphaeroides, PLOS Computational Biology,
+This image was created from supplementary video 1 of the publication: Rosser et al. (2013) Novel Methods for Analysing Bacterial Tracks Reveal Persistence in Rhodobacter sphaeroides, PLOS Computational Biology,
     DOI: 10.1371/journal.pcbi.1003276.
 Please note that this was not the